John M. Henderson

 Teaching

 Professor Henderson teaches undergraduate and graduate courses in the areas of cognitive psychology and cognitive science, with a focus on visual cognition.
-He regularly teaches PSC 131 (Perception).
+He regularly teaches PSC 131 (Perception) in the Fall quarter.

 Awards